 Multicultural Competence and Peer Education (MAP) Ambassadors

-The Multicultural Competence and Peer Education (MAP) Ambassadors are a select group of students who educate the Georgia State University community in multicultural competence, allowing them to explore society through a world view.
+The Multicultural Competence and Peer Education (MAP) Ambassadors are a select group of students who educate the Georgia State University community in cultural competence, allowing them to explore society through a world view.

 MAP Ambassadors will guide the Georgia State community through the use of workshops, discussion forums and inclusive programming.
 MAP Ambassadors will also increase the deliverance of the Multicultural Center’s mission through their education and workshop efforts.
 Students will learn about their similarities and differences through peer to peer interaction.